ringo-framework/formbar/docs/source/config.rst

 Examples
 --------
 .. rubric:: Include options
 Includes can be handy to outsource parts of the form definition into its own file.
-This is especially usefull when the outsourced parts are potentially reused in multiple places.
+This is especially useful when the outsourced parts are potentially reused in multiple places.
 Think of a long list of options within a entity::

         <entity id="country" name="country" type="integer">